nimariahi/fk3c/README.md

-# fk3c - three-component FK analysis in MATLAB
+# fk3c - Three-component FK analysis in MATLAB

 Author: Nima Riahi
 Date: 2014-JUL-14

+## DESCRIPTION

+Small MATLAB package to perfrom three-component array processing.
+The code was written with seismic data in mind, but should work for any kind of 2D array where each location has three orthogonal motion sensors.

+Feedback, suggestions, and bug reports are most welcome: nimariahizrh@gmail.com

 ## CONTENTS